1139th Engineer Combat Group: The 1139th in the European Theater of Operations

-The next major objective of the Third Army was Verdun, France and the Moselle Valley, which offered a natural gap in Germany's frontier line.
+The next major objective of the Third Army was Verdun and the Moselle Valley, which offered a natural gap in Germany's frontier line.
 Early in the morning of September 2, 1944, the XX Corps arrived 5 miles west of Verdun.
 Within a matter of hours, the city fell to the armored division, and on September 4, 1944, the 509th Engineer Light Ponton Company had built a 200-foot Baily bridge over the Meuse River and a bridgehead was established on the eastern side of the river.
 At this point, the Third Army's Armored Divisions had outpaced the Redball gasoline supply column, and although emergency supply convoys were rushed south, the Germans had time to reinforce their positions at Metz, Germany.
 The American bridgehead had to be withdrawn from across the Meuse.
 While awaiting gasoline reinforcements the 1139th Engineer Combat Group completed a considerable amount of repair on the railroads in the vicinity.
 Repairs were made by filling in bomb craters in the yards east of Verdun, and by rehabilitation of the track and roadbed from Conflans to Verdun, France, including construction of a 280-foot single track bridge at Conflans.

-On September 15, 1944, when adequate supplies had finally reached the Third Army, they moved on toward Thiacourt, France.
-The 135th Engineer Combat Battalion working with the 180th Engineer Heavy Ponton Battalion constructed a 260-foot Heavy Pontoon bridge at Pagny, France.
+On September 15, 1944, when adequate supplies had finally reached the Third Army, they moved on toward Thiacourt.
+The 135th Engineer Combat Battalion working with the 180th Engineer Heavy Ponton Battalion constructed a 260-foot Heavy Pontoon bridge at Pagny.
 Because of a shortage of Engineer troops, it was necessary to form a provisional platoon from the Group Headquarters Company to assist in the construction.
 Then working with the 509th Engineer Light Ponton Company, they constructed two 80 foot Bailey bridges across the Moselle River.
 The bridge building units worked under constant heavy mortar and artillery fire at these crossings, but were aided by the 161st Chemical Smoke Generating Company laying down a heavy smoke screen from hundreds of smoke generators and pots.
 The cost in lives was high, but it helped pave the way towards taking the heavily defended city of Metz.
 Despite the pressure of the continued rapid advance of the Group, morale among the troops remained at a high level.